GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 ### Features

 This product is a 25-band mosaic, consistent with Sentinel-2.
-It is continental (coastal) in coverage and includes geomedian surface reflectance along with pixel-level metadata for each of the high- and low-tide mosaics.
+It is continental (coastal) in coverage and includes geomedian surface reflectance along with pixel-level metadata for each of the high and low tide mosaics.

 The [file naming convention](/guides/reference/collection_3_naming/) is as follows: